Football: Singapore hopes to lift fortunes against Turkmenistan in Asian Cup qualifiers

 Singapore are currently bottom of Group E of the Asian Cup qualifiers after their loss to Taiwan last June and their goalless draw against Bahrain in March.

-The Lions are winless in more than a year, and will have to eke out victories in the home and away fixtures against Turkmenistan at Jalan Besar Stadium on Tuesday and in Ashgabat in October to keep their hopes of qualification alive.
+The Lions are winless in 2017, and will have to eke out victories in the home and away fixtures against Turkmenistan at Jalan Besar Stadium on Tuesday and in Ashgabat in October to keep their hopes of qualification alive.

-With results not going their way in the past 17 international games, coach Sundram acknowledged the uphill task of qualifying for the regional tournament.
+With results not going their way in the past nine international games, coach Sundram acknowledged the uphill task of qualifying for the regional tournament.

 “It’s going to be a difficult game, I’ve been observing (Turkmenistan) and they’re a very strong team.
 Their results against Middle Eastern teams are good, as they can either lose by one goal or even beat them,” he said.